Shadis: Publication history

 Shadis was conceived and started by Jolly Blackburn as an independent gaming fanzine in 1990.
-In 1993, Blackburn formed Alderac Entertainment Group (AEG) to publish Shadis as a quality small-press magazine, and brought on John Zinser and David Seay as partners.
+In 1993, Blackburn formed AEG to publish Shadis as a quality small-press magazine, and brought on John Zinser and David Seay as partners.
 Printing of the first three issues was paid for by Frank Van Hoose, a friend of Jolly's, who also wrote for the magazine.
 A year later, in late 1994, the magazine received its biggest success by including a random Magic: The Gathering card in each issue at a time when booster packs of the new card game were scarce; many players bought multiple copies of each issue hoping to find a rare or out-of-print card.
-Many readers were also drawn to a small comic strip, Knights of the Dinner Table, which was initially intended to fill a blank spot in the magazine, but later took on a life of its own.
+Many readers were also drawn to a small comic strip, Knights of the Dinner Table, which was initially a filler, intended to fill a blank spot in the magazine, but later took on a life of its own.

 In 1995, Blackburn left AEG because he felt that Zinser and Seay were too focused on the new collectible card game (CCG) industry while he wanted to keep the company fun and small and focus on Knights of the Dinner Table.
 Blackburn departed with the rights to Knights of the Dinner Table and a few other properties.
-In a 2000 interview on the Gaming Outpost web site, Zinser explained that he had wanted the in-debt company to grow at a faster pace than Blackburn was comfortable with, hence Blackburn's departure.
+In a 2000 interview on the Gaming Outpost website, Zinser explained that he had wanted the in-debt company to grow at a faster pace than Blackburn was comfortable with, hence Blackburn's departure.

 In 1998, Shadis went "on hiatus" and publication ceased.

 In drawing lessons from this magazine's demise, Wolfgang Baur, the editor-in-chief of Kobold Quarterly, thought it was a mistake for Shadis to rely too heavily on content that was not focused on fantasy in general and Dungeons & Dragons in particular.